zcxu-eric/Ego4d_TalkNet_ASD/README.md

 ### Pretrained model

-The model pretrained on AVA will automaticly be downloaded into `data/pretrain_AVA.model`.
+The model pretrained on AVA will automatically be downloaded into `data/pretrain_AVA.model`.

 Our [model](https://drive.google.com/drive/folders/1lNQxdlCtFVYQoKBYA0EoPoiw_Mtc4JTO?usp=sharing) trained on Ego4d performs `ACC:79.27%` on test set.